DerMaisbauer/DerMaisbauer/README.md

 ### Hi there 👋
-I’m currently working on my programming skills
+I’m currently working on my programming skills,
-I can help with arduino problems
+I can help with arduino problems,
 Im interested in Python and c++